wurstbroteater/HomeTemp/readme.md

-# Project: HomeTemp
+# Project: HomeTemp v0.3-DEV
 The original idea of this project was to automate the periodically measured temperature and humidity values in my apartment.
 This idea is still growing prosperously.

 ## Current Features
 - Connection to postgres db
+- Initialize docker container for postgres db or reuse existing
 - CRUD operations for tables and columns
 - Create data visualizations using seaborn and matplot
 - Ability to send emails with text and attached pdf file
 - Recover sensor data from log file and save to database
-- Ability to fetch data from API endpoints
+- Ability to fetch data from API endpoints (currently: Deutsche Wetterdiens and Google Weather)

 While `hometemp.py` is the entrypoint to start periodical data collection and distribution, `crunch_numbers.ipynb` is a playground for everything.